forestgrape/coronavirus/covid19.md

 ## Appendix
 > #### Personal Covid Experience
 > I likely had Covid-19 myself in early to mid March 2020 when temperatures were freezing cold in my living place at 1400 meters altitude.
 The initial experience was very different from a common respiratory disease and so diagnosis was not obvious, at least back then: 1) lack of respiratory symptoms - not a single cough if I recall correctly; 2) the supposed low prior probability according to the official prevalence and 3) I didn't want to have it and so was satisfied with not experiencing known and obvious symptoms.
 It first felt like a minor food poisoning but no vomiting or the like.
 Just felt strange for about two days.
 Soon the initial symptoms faded and I felt fit again.
 I went for some cross country skiing and much more intense than planned since three quarters were through deep snow.
 The sport session went well by itself, but it turned out to have been a bad idea: The following days some chills started and accompanied by a temperature increase, up to 36.x from my normal 35 degrees.
 But since I didn't record the temperature systematically before, the temperature measurements of 36.x degrees were calming instead of ringing the bells.
 Later the temperature further increased to 37.x accompanied by a strange sticky feeling in the chest; at this point I started to consider Covid as likely.
 > Counting everything up it likely was Covid-19 and the sports session likely gave the viruses the opportunity to spread within the lungs.
 Noteworthy too: The day before the first symptoms was long and rather stressful, so the immune system likely wasn't prepared well to control the viruses initially.
-But it then reacted timely: Less than twelve hours after the likely infection event (someone repeatedly coughing about 4 meters away in the same room - I wrongly assumed a negative test - and I was there for one or two hours) the initial strange feeling started.
+Immune response was still timely though: Less than twelve hours after the likely infection event (someone repeatedly coughing about 4 meters away in the same room and I was there about an hour and a half) the initial strange feeling started.